UltraNemesis/graphitenotifier/README.md

 # graphitenotifier
-System to send automatic alerts around data stored in Graphite
+System to send automatic alerts for data stored in Graphite